ArduPilot/ardupilot_wiki/dev/source/docs/setting-up-sitl-on-linux.rst

 --------------------

 To start the simulator first change directory to the vehicle directory.
-For example, for the multicopter code change to **ardupilot/ArduCopter**:
+For examples below, for the Multicopter code change to **ardupilot/ArduCopter**:

 ::

    cd ardupilot/ArduCopter

+.. note: see the option in the startup command below to start SITL in the base **ardupilot** directoty if desired.

 Then start the simulator using **sim_vehicle.py**.
-The first time you run it you should use the -w option to wipe the virtual EEPROM and load the right default parameters for your vehicle.
+The first time you run it, you should use the ``-w`` option to wipe the virtual EEPROM of user changed parameters and load the default parameters for your vehicle.

 ::

-    sim_vehicle.py -w
+   sim_vehicle.py --console --map -w

-After the default parameters are loaded you can start the simulator normally.
-First kill the sim_vehicle.py you are running using Ctrl-C.  Then:
+Alternatively, if not starting in the ArduCopter directory, but at the base **ardupilot** directoty:
 ::

-    sim_vehicle.py --console --map
+   sim_vehicle.py -v copter --console --map -w

 .. tip::